join tipstrr for free click here

 Each way betting works on horses in the following way, certain races pay out on more places, they are listed below along with the fractional payout terms if your horse’s places.

-Remember an each way is 2 bets a win bet and a place bet, so if your horse wins you win half of the bet at the odds you place it on and the place part of the bet is paid out at a percentage of those odds depending on the type of race and number of runners.
+Remember each way is 2 bets a win bet and a place bet, so if your horse wins you win half of the bet at the odds you place it on and the place part of the bet is paid out at a percentage of those odds depending on the type of race and number of runners.

 · Handicaps of 16 or more runners: 1/4 win odds on first four places